liane4323/sep11-freedom-project/tool/learning-log.md

 This was a note jotted down in my notes.
 In Unit 1: Basic Web Design, I thoroughly explained concepts in HTML and CSS with examples of the code.
 I can use my SEP10 notes as a resource for making my freeodm project this year.

-Another thing that I accomplished during the duration of this learning log is fidning the perfect CSS gradient for my demo website.
+Another thing that I accomplished during the duration of this learning log is finding the perfect CSS gradient for my demo website.
 The code that I used is:

 ```css
 background: linear-gradient(240deg, #003f5b, #515090, #b34d99, #f9586c, #ff9913);